 Black FeminisT Thought

-In this part of the class, we jump into the latter part of the 20th century.
-We will read with a Sankofa-move here: we look backwards and move forward at the same time.
-You have two tasks: First, read the 1977 Combahee River Collective Statement.
-Second, listen to Barbara Ransby’s March 20, 2017 talk at the Barnard Center for Research on Women called “A Black Feminist Reading of the Movement for Black Lives: Resistance and the U.S. Left Reimagined.”
+As an alternative, you can listen to Barbara Ransby’s March 20, 2017 talk at the Barnard Center for Research on Women called “A Black Feminist Reading of the Movement for Black Lives: Resistance and the U.S. Left Reimagined.”
 The 40-year anniversary of the statement was the theme of the 2017 National Women’s Studies Association Conference presided by Barbara Ransby which also frames this 2017 talk.
-(Feel free to ignore the Q&A at the end of her 2017 talk/video)
+(Feel free to ignore the Q&A at the end of her 2017 talk/video) |

 Our Definition of Abolition